Amila-Rukshan/dummy-operator/HowToRun.md

         ```
         kubectl apply -f config/samples/dummy.yaml
         ```
-    Pod will be updated to run nginx container
+    Pod will be updated to run nginx container.

-    * Deletion of `Dummy` resource will remove the controlled pod as well
+    * Deletion of `Dummy` resource will remove the controlled pod as well.

-2. After applying the `Dummy` resource, delete the pod it created.
+2. After applying the `Dummy` resource, delete the pod it has created.
 A new pod will be created.

-3. Change the image of the pod created by the `Dummy` resource
+3. Change the image of the pod created by the `Dummy` resource, it will be reverted back to run nginx:latest container.